brightfence/000/README.md

 # Option 2: With BrightFence

-If you work better in groups, we encourage you to join our class.
-We are trying to solve some major challenges with education with a few major innovations that we think will really make your experience fantastic.
+If you are more productive in a structured group setting, you might want to join our 001 class.
+In 001, we try to solve a major problem endemic to schools to create a uniquely awesome experience.

+All Schools have a major problem that they have yet solved: the bell curve.
+In every class across the world, student ability naturally spreads out into a bell curve.
+Those ahead of the curve become frustrated at the pace that's too slow.
+And the problem hits students behind the curve even harder: as they slip farther and farther behind, frustration either builds up into panic or deflates into discouragement and eventually detachment.
+That's what happens all across the world.

+At BrightFence, we're taking a big swing at this problem so that your pace in relation to other students **won't matter**.
+You set and go at your own pace.
+Here's how we're doing it:

+* 001 is designed not to waste time.
+It's purpose is to quickly evaluate and validate a student's **Minimum Potential Ability Coding"** (MPAC) *while* teaching her how to code.
+We can determine your MPAC within two months (sometimes within one).
 * A la carte model
 * At your own pace model
-* An unheard of 1:2 in class student to TA ratio
+* An unheard of 50% in-class student to Teacher's Assistant (TA) ratio

-*
+To accomplish the above lofty goals, we created a premium course offering we call **001.**  Due to our minimum TA requirements, classes will have tightly limited seats and will be on a first-reserve, first-serve basis.
+Applying to reserve a seat sooner than later. :)

 Instructions on 40 WPM touch typing requirement